1924-2018: Former president George H.W. Bush dies at age 94

 The Bushes had six children.
 In addition to George W. Bush and Jeb Bush, their offspring included Neil Bush, Marvin Bush and Dorothy Bush Koch.

-A daughter, Pauline Robinson "Robin" Bush, died of leukemia in 1953, two months before her 4th birthday.
+A daughter, Pauline Robinson "Robin" Bush, died of leukaemia in 1953, two months before her 4th birthday.
 Her parents considered her death the greatest sorrow they ever experienced.

 "There was about her a certain softness," Mr. Bush wrote to his mother.
 "Her peace made me feel strong, and so very important. . . .
 But she is still with us.
 We need her and yet we have her.
 We can't touch her, and yet we can feel her."